FN-FAL113/cs2-server-picker/README.md

 ## ⚙️ Requirements
 - Windows 10 or above
-- Works on Windows 8.1 but requires [.NET Framework 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer) to be installed separately
+- Works on Windows 8.1 but requires [.NET Framework 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer) to be installed separately.

 ## ❔FAQ
 **1. How it works, will I get banned?!**
- - The app does not modify any game or system files, you are safe from being banned when using the app.
+ - The app does not modify any game or system files, I can assure you are safe from being banned when using the app as long as you do not download from untrusted sources.
 It will add necessary firewall policies to block game server relay ip addresses from being accessed by your network thus skipping them in-game when finding a match.

 **2. Not being routed to lowest ping server or not working on your location?**
   - Due to the fact that we can only access and block **_IP relay addresses_** from valve's network points around the world rather than the game's actual server IP addresses directly, which are **_not exposed_** publicly, either your connection got relayed to the nearest available server due to **_how Steam Datagram relay works_** or **_your location might be a factor_**.